A-z - Animals

 Artists' depictions of the dodo vary widely.

-• The dodo gained popularity around the world after appearing as a minor character in chapters two and three of Alice in Wonderland.
-In the book, the dodo starts a dogfight, and everyone is a designed winner.
-The character is believed to be a stand-in for Lewis Carroll himself.
+The dodo gained worldwide popularity after its appearance as a minor character in chapters two and three of Alice in Wonderland.
+In the book, the dodo initiates a dogfight in which everyone emerges as a designed winner.
+The character is believed to serve as a representation of Lewis Carroll himself.

-• Despite the dodo's reputation for being clumsy, studies of its anatomy have shown that it was actually able to run at speed.
+Despite the dodo’s reputation for clumsiness, studies of its anatomy have revealed that it was actually capable of running at high speeds.

-• The origin of the term dodo is unclear.
-It probably comes from the Dutch word for lazy (the Dutch also call it a wallowbird).
-Another potential source is the Portuguese word meaning crazy, fool or fool.
-Regardless of its origins, the word dodo entered the English language in the early 1600s.
+The origin of the term “dodo” remains uncertain.
+It is likely derived from the Dutch word for “lazy” (the Dutch also refer to it as a “wallowbird”).
+Another potential source could be the Portuguese word meaning “crazy,” “fool,” or “simpleton.”
+Regardless of its origins, the word “dodo” entered the English language in the early 1600s.

 Habitat and Evolution